Skip to Content

 Mark and Kristen at Imjingak Park during a DMZ Tour

-What Is The DMZ Near Seoul, South Korea?
+What Is The DMZ?

 View of North Korea from South Korea from Dora Observatory

-The DMZ or Demilitarized Zone is one of the most notorious and heavily fortified strips of land on the planet running between the countries of North and South Korea.
+The DMZ or Demilitarized Zone is one of the most notorious and heavily fortified strips of land in the world running between North and South Korea.
+Additionally, the Military Demarcation Line (MDL) is the official land border between the two countries.
+On either side of the MDL, you’ll find the official DMZ area.

 After the Korean war, an Armistice Agreement was signed on July 27th, 1953 formally ending the war.
-This was one of the longest negotiated armistice in history spanning over 158 meetings and two years.
+This was one of the longest negotiated armistice in history spanning over two years and 158 meetings.
+As part of this agreement, North Korea and South Korea were to remain separate and each country kept similar territories they occupied before the war.

 American and South Korean flags at Imjingak Park

-American and South Korean Memorial at Imjingak Park
+American and South Korean Memorial at Imjingak Park near the DMZ

-But today, this area is known as the Joint Security Area (JSA) and it is currently the closest point to North Korea in the Civilian Controlled Zone.
-This is also the only place in the DMZ where both North and South Korean soldiers are face to face.
+Located near this village, the JSA is the closest point to North Korea within the Civilian Controlled Zone.
+This is where North and South Korean soldiers stand face to face.

 However, the JSA is heavily regulated by South Korea and the US military.
 Unfortunately, no visitors under the age of 12 can visit and there is a dress code in place.
+If you choose to visit the JSA, you’ll be given a 20-minute briefing by an American soldier outlining the possible dangers.

 Can You Visit The DMZ Without A Tour?